Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 Maybe it’s not toxic but it’s definitely immature, and that’s one of the reasons why there’s a breakdown of communication between the sexes in the modern West.
 Just to finish it off, the masculine, what does a masculine need?
 What shuts down masculine intimacy is being criticized.
 The fix for that is, for women, or the feminine, is if she admires or appreciates you.
 As a man, if you think about it, it’s pretty easy to stroke your ego and get you into a suggestive state if you start off with admiration and appreciation.

-The second thing that shuts down masculine intimacy is feeling closed.
-If you feel closed down.
+The second thing that shuts down masculine intimacy is feeling closed, if you feel closed down.
 The fix for that is if she is open and playful, and the weakness is in big, macho dads who are just destroyed by their little daughters when the little daughters come in, they’re playing with their little ponies or whatever, and they’re open and playful, and it just melts the big and macho dude’s heart, if he has one.

 As a masculine man, you just don’t want to be told what to do, or as a masculine person, even masculine woman, that’s masculine energy there that you’re responding with when you don’t want to feel controlled.
 The fix for this is if she gives you freedom and love.
 So being criticized, being closed, being controlled.
 Women can open men up by admiring and appreciating them, by being open and playful, and by giving them freedom and love.
 She can only do that if she is comfortable in her feminine energy.

 Henry: Absolutely.
 Again, the mistake a lot of people make is when they hear about masculine-feminine, they immediately think about gender roles primarily.
 Even worse, a lot of people will think, “Oh, well, masculine equals strong, feminine equals weak.”
-I think entirely fairly because historically, the social construct in a patriarchal society have looked that way.
+I think entirely fairly because historically, the social contracts in a patriarchal society have looked that way.
 People don’t even think, again, at all the things that we talked about, about the energies.

-Everything we end up in the society where a lot of men are told, the stereotypical, toxic masculinity as you say, you need to [INAUDIBLE 00:31:53] that down, whereas women are told that you need to learn to speak out and do more, and they think that therefore that means they can become more masculine.
+Everything we end up in the society where a lot of men are told, the stereotypical, toxic masculinity as you say, you need to tamp that down, whereas women are told that you need to learn to speak out and do more, and they think that therefore that means they can become more masculine.
 Of course, that couldn’t be further from the truth.

 These things have nothing to do with strength or weakness.
 You can be a very strong feminine.
 In fact, I think that in order to be a very strong feminine, if that is your energy, you need to be able to live within the energy.
 Flipping to the masculine is never going to get you there.
-I see a lot of women who are told that if you want to be successful, or if you want to be a modern woman, a smart, strong woman, you need to follow a certain life path, which usually involves being very career-oriented.
+I see a lot of women who are told that if you want to be successful, or if you want to be a modern woman, a smart, strong woman, therefore you need to follow a certain life path, which usually involves being very career-oriented.

 There’s nothing wrong with that, but they explicitly or implicitly are told that you need to live a life that looks very much like a masculine life.
-When in fact, you can do all the same things and be a very strong, powerful woman by living deeply and richly in the feminine.
+When in fact, you can do all those same things and be a very strong, powerful woman by living deeply and richly in the feminine.
 All the things that you’ve just talked about, all those energies, and I think you will be stronger, more fulfilled, and more successful if you did that.

 If you asked any group of men how they respond to a very masculine woman, one who is clearly not living in that energy, it’s almost like a repelling force.
 But when you have a very feminine woman, even in the business context, you put a very feminine woman in the board room, it’s magnetic.
 All guys know this.
 The draw of a woman who is truly living in the feminine and who has that freedom we were talking about earlier is very hard to resist.